-Our total backlog of unshipped orders was \$305 million as of October 31, 2013 compared to \$252 million as of October 31, 2012.
-The Flight Support Group's backlog of unshipped orders was \$115 million as of October 31, 2013 as compared to \$80 million as of October 31, 2012.
+Our total backlog of unshipped orders was \$291 million as of October 31, 2014 as compared to \$305 million as of October 31, 2013.
+Substantially the entire backlog of orders as of October 31, 2014 is expected to be delivered during fiscal 2015.
+The Flight Support Group's backlog of unshipped orders was \$135 million as of October 31, 2014 as compared to \$115 million as of October 31, 2013.
 This backlog excludes forecasted shipments for certain contracts of the Flight Support Group pursuant to which customers provide only estimated annual usage and not firm purchase orders.
 Our backlogs within the Flight Support Group are typically short-lead in nature with many product orders being received within the month of shipment.
-The increase in the Flight Support Group's backlog is principally related to the backlog of a business acquired during fiscal 2013 and increased orders associated with one of our businesses that distributes OEM replacement parts.
-The Electronic Technologies Group's backlog of unshipped orders was \$190 million as of October 31, 2013 as compared to \$172 million as of October 31, 2012.
-The increase in the Electronic Technologies Group's backlog is principally attributable to a fiscal 2013 acquisition.
+The increase in the Flight Support Group's backlog is principally attributed to increased orders associated with one of our businesses that manufactures advanced niche components and complex composite assemblies for commercial aviation, defense and space applications.
+Additionally, the Flight Support Group's increase also reflects increased orders associated with one of our businesses that is a supplier, distributor, and integrator of military aircraft parts and support services primarily to foreign military organizations allied with the United States.
+The Electronic Technologies Group's backlog of unshipped orders was \$156 million as of October 31, 2014 as compared to \$190 million as of October 31, 2013.
+The decrease in the Electronic Technologies Group's backlog is principally attributed to a reduction in contract scope for a long-term contract with one particular customer for the design and production of high-power devices used primarily in defense applications.